About our maps

 MappingGM is a mapping portal, visualising spatial information on a series of maps.

 This site was originally developed in 2014/15 to create a map of social and physical infrastructure across Greater Manchester, but has since expanded to focus on planning, housing, environmental, social, economic and demographic data.
-Currently, there are six maps hosted:
+Currently, there are six live maps and two archived maps hosted on this site.

 The Greater Manchester Open Data Infrastructure Map was the first map developed for MappingGM.
 The map is designed to provide developers and planners with infrastructure and housing related information across Greater Manchester on a single, easily accessible map.

 The original idea was commissioned by the Greater Manchester LEP and the Greater Manchester Combined Authority.
 New Economy, now part of Greater Manchester Combined Authority's research team, sought funding for this on behalf of the GMCA through the Cabinet Office’s Release of Data Fund.
 After a strong bid, Salford City Council’s ICT Service was chosen to deliver the technical side of the project, due to their focus on using open data and open source technologies, with New Economy overseeing policy and strategy issues.

 The first map was built and delivered in 5 months, drawing in data from both the public and the private sector to provide a general overview of physical, social and green infrastructure.
 Since then, the map has been expanded with further datasets on issues such as heritage, flooding, property prices and river quality.